 Sometimes, the sources directing traffic to a given page might have something to do with its bounce rate.
 That's why the HubSpot Web Analytics Dashboard allows you to break down the bounce rate according to source:

-When you're distributing your website's content, make sure the messaging actually matches the page to which you're directing visitors.
-You have to clearly meet the expectations of the visitor -- regardless of source.
+You have to meet the expectations of the visitor — regardless of source.

-We've already discussed the importance of a good mobile user experience -- but that actually goes for all platforms.
-Things like full-screen pop-ups, for example, are not only annoying, but given Google's recent algorithm update, they can also result in search penalties.
+We've already discussed the importance of a good mobile user experience, and that goes for all platforms.
+Things like full-screen pop-ups, for example, are not only annoying but can also result in search penalties.

-But the key thing to consider is the user.
-"You want visitors to be drawn into your page and stay for as long as needed to convert," says Vocell, and while "some pop-ups are good," -- like well-crafted inbound messages that add context to a site -- avoid any that significantly disrupt the user experience in a way that might cause visitors to leave.
+The key thing to consider is the user.
+"You want visitors to be drawn into your page and stay for as long as needed to convert," says Vocell, and while "some pop-ups are good," — like well-crafted inbound messages that add context to a site — avoid any that significantly disrupt the user experience in a way that might cause visitors to leave.

 Remember how we cautioned against misleading visitors about your site's content in social distribution?
 The same goes for keyword rankings.
 "Matching keyword intent to your content is important to ensure organic visitors get the content they expect," explains Vocell.

-So when you evaluate the keywords for which you're page is ranking, make sure they're aligned with the actual content.
-Once you've done that, try looking at a topic-cluster framework -- the kind that groups your site's pages into clusters according to subject -- to help attract organic traffic to the right pages.
+So when you evaluate the keywords for which your page is ranking, make sure they're aligned with the actual content.
+Once you've done that, try looking at a topic-cluster framework — the kind that groups your site's pages into clusters according to subject — to help attract organic traffic to the right pages.

 Editor’s Note: This post was originally published in April 2014 and has been updated for accuracy and comprehensiveness.